gosub-com/Zurfur/Doc/ownership-model.md

   transfer ownership.
 Other mutable references to `p` may still exist.

 - **OWN:** `fun f(p own T)` Passes the parameter and transfers its ownership to the callee which may modify, store, or drop the value.
-Ownership is structural, and this does not gaurantee there are no outstanding references into the object.
+Ownership is structural, and this does not guarantee there are no outstanding references into the object.

 - **UNIQUE:** `fun f(p unique T)`.
 Take temporary full ownership and then give it back, possibly